 Discuss this option with your supervisor early in candidature as it requires some planning: only publications that have been peer-reviewed and are accepted in press or published at the time of submission may be included in the thesis.

-All theses, whether they contain publications or not, must include a literature review written specifically for the thesis that clearly details the research question and a general discussion that integrates the work and places the publications into the context of the research question.
+All theses, whether they contain publications or not, must include a literature review that clearly details the research question and a general discussion that integrates the work and places the publications into the context of the research question.

 If you include publications in your thesis, you may have to supplement the papers with additional methods sections as they are often abbreviated in published articles.
 You are also encouraged to include any data and discussion that was omitted from the published article as an addendum in the thesis.